SRombauts/SQLiteCpp/README.md

 SQLiteC++
 ---------

+SQLiteC++ is a smart and easy to use C++ SQLite3 wrapper.

+See SQLiteC++ website http://srombauts.github.com/SQLiteCpp on GitHub.

-Copyright (c) 2012 Sebastien Rombauts (sebastien dot rombauts at gmail dot com)
+Copyright (c) 2012 Sébastien Rombauts (sebastien.rombauts@gmail.com)

 Distributed under the MIT License (MIT) (See accompanying file LICENSE.txt or copy at http://opensource.org/licenses/MIT)

-SQLiteC++ is a smart and easy to use C++ SQLite3 wrapper.

 The goals of SQLiteC++ are:

-- to offer the best of actual existing simple wrappers
+- to offer the best of existing simple wrappers
-- to use a permissible license like MIT or BSD
+- to use a permissive license like MIT or BSD
 - to be elegantly written with good C++ design, STL, exceptions and RAII idiom
 - to keep dependencies to a minimum (STL and SQLite3)
 - to be well documented, in code with Doxygen, and online with some good examples
 - to be portable
 - to be light and fast
+- to be monothreaded
 - to use API names sticking with those of the SQLite library
+- to be well maintained

 It is designed with the Resource Acquisition Is Initialization (RAII) idom (see http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization),